faithvoid/script.cortanacompanion/README.md

 - You should immediately start seeing stats on your Raspberry Pi display!

 ## Bugs:
-- Fan speed will say "N/A" on first boot.
-This usually sorts itself out after 1-2 refreshes.
-- CPU Temperature may not be able to be logged via softmods and may also show up as "N/A", more testing needs to be done!
+- BIOS name alternates between actual BIOS name and "busy".
+This seems to be XBMC behaviour, not sure how to fix it!

 ## TODO:
 - Clean up code further